tommasomoretti/nameless-analytics/README.md

 ## How it works
 ### Client Side
-If the respect_consent_mode option is enabled, when a user lands on your site, the first tag that fires checks the analytics_consent status.
+If the respect_consent_mode is enabled, when a user lands on your site, the first tag that fires checks the analytics_consent status.
 - If consent is denied, the tag waits until consent is granted.
-- If consent is granted, the tag fires, loads the required libraries, and sends the event to the server-side Google Tag Manager endpoint.
+- If consent is granted, the tag fires, loads the required libraries, and sends the hit to the server-side Google Tag Manager endpoint, with the event name and event parameters configured in the tag.

-- If the respect_consent_mode option is disabled, the tag fires regardless of the user's consent.
+If the respect_consent_mode is disabled, the tag fires regardless of the user's consent.

 ### Server Side
 When the server-side Tag Manager client tag receives the request, it checks if any cookies are present.

-- If no cookies are present in the request, the client tag generates two values (one for the nameless_analytics_user cookie and one for the nameless_analytics_session cookie), adds these values to the hit, and sets the two cookies in the response.
+- If no cookies are present in the request, or nameless_analytics_user cookie is not, the client tag generates two values (one for nameless_analytics_user cookie and one for nameless_analytics_session cookie), adds these values to the hit and sets two cookies with the response.
-- If the nameless_analytics_user cookie is set but the nameless_analytics_session cookie is not, the client tag creates the nameless_analytics_session cookie, adds its value to the hit, and sets the cookie in the response.
+- If the nameless_analytics_user cookie is set but nameless_analytics_session cookie is not, the client tag generates one values (for nameless_analytics_session cookie), adds that value to the hit and set one cookies with the response.
 - If both cookies are present, the tag does not create any new cookies but adds their values to the hit.

+After that the hit will be logged in a BigQuery event-date partitioned table.

 ### Cross Domain
 If cross-domain tracking is enabled and respect_consent_mode is enable, the client-side tag will set a listener on every link click after the consent is granted. with subsequent hits, the tag will enable or disable cross-domain functionality, as per the user's consent.